pantakan21/Food-Delivery/README.md

-# Ecommerce Website Tutorial(HTML CSS JAVASCRIPT REACT)
+# Food Delivery Website Tutorial(HTML CSS JAVASCRIPT REACT)

 This project is a tutorial from youtube "GreatStack" channel, designed to replicate its features and functionality for learning and development purposes.